 Nevertheless, we do rejoice in YEHOVAH's salvation and deliverance, provided for us through the Passover, particularly the Messiah, our Passover Lamb, who loved us so much that he willingly gave up his life for us, that we might enter the Kingdom of YEHOVAH God!

 Preparing for the Passover

 During the days before the Passover, all leavened items should be removed from our dwellings or homes.
 These include all breads and cakes and cookies that contain yeast or baking soda.
-It also includes all leavening agents, such as yeast or baking soda itself.
 Preparation for the Passover begins, therefore, with a thorough cleaning.

 This cleaning culminates in a ceremonial search for leaven the night before Passover.
 All in the family should look through the house for any leavening which might be left, especially the kitchen, bathrooms, or any locations where leaven would likely be found.

 As we ready our houses for the Passover, we should also prepare our hearts, getting rid of any spiritual "leaven" in our lives that we know about.
 We should prepare our hearts to seek YEHOVAH God, and to serve Him.
 The Passover dinner itself is called a "Seder," which means "order of service."
 Tradition teaches that in each generation we must consider ourselves as if we personally have been freed from Egypt -- a type of sin.
 As we prepare for this experience of personal redemption, let us put far from us all leaven of sin hidden within our hearts and minds.